alufolie91/proton-ge-custom/README.md

 It should work if you have:

-- A HDR-capable monitor.
+- A HDR-capable monitor
-- A compositor with HDR support.
+- A compositor with HDR support
-- A game with HDR supports.
+- A game with HDR support.

 ```bash
 PROTON_ENABLE_HDR=1 %command%